 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Blood Vow by J.R.
 Ward

 It is part of the , series and is a This paranormal romance is a hardcover edition was published by Ballantine Books on December 6, 2016 and has 459 pages.

-Other books by this author that I've reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, The Beast, The Chosen.
+Other books by this author include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, The Bourbon Kings, Blood Kiss, The Beast, The Chosen

 Second in the Black Dagger Legacy paranormal romance spin-off series from the Black Dagger Brotherhood (I reckon this puts Blood Vow at 14.5 in the BDB) and revolving around an elite unit of vampire warriors based in Caldwell, New York.
 The focus is on Elise and Axe and Rhage and Mary’s new family.

 It’s all about survival.
 Illness, curses, abuse, murder, school, keeping up with the Joneses.
 As for perspective, there’s no question that it’s third-person omniscient point-of-view.
 How else would we know what everybody is thinkin’?

 Baggage and preconceptions, guilt and hope, hypocrisy…there are all sorts of lessons being learned in this for Peyton, Elise, Axe, Novo, and Rhage and Mary.